GabrielHenB/nazarick-movies/README.md

 - PHP League Plates component (https://packagist.org/packages/league/plates)

 Initially developed for a project from course on PUC Minas (the HTML and JS part), and then I decided to use it to practice PHP.
-Which means PHP parts are still in development (and so am I, since I'm using this for practice!)
+Which means PHP parts are still in development (and not optimal, since I'm using this for practice!)